Kwak-Jin/IAIA/Project/Robot Automation/RobotAutomation.md

 #### Expected outcome

-- The proposed AI robotic omok/checkers platform will be available in areas such as education for children.
+- **Educational use**: The proposed AI robotic omok/checkers platform will be available in areas such as education for children.
-- The platform can be used as an entertainment.
+- **Entertainment**: this project offers an innovative gaming experience through robot collaboration thus enhancing user's engagement.
+- **Industrial potential**: integration of AI and robot may contribute to advancements in manufacturing automation and precise task performances by integration of AI and robotic systems
-- Interest of freshmen who are considering mechanical and control engineering.
+- **Encouraging interest in engineering**: the project may inspire and motivate freshmen who are considering to choose school of mechanical and control engineering as their major by showcasing the integration of robotics and AI in real-world application.

 ### 1.2.
 Requirement